loophp/nix-shell/README.md

 </details>

-To create your own version of PHP, use the API function `buildPhpFromComposer` function available.
+To create your own version of PHP, use the available API function `buildPhpFromComposer`.

 ### With direnv